EU must keep up pressure on Russia over Ukraine, Britain says

 A ceasefire agreed on Friday is broadly holding, officials say, and some EU governments believe it would send the wrong signal to impose more sanctions on Russia now.

-Raimonds Vejonis, defense minister of Latvia, one of the more hawkish EU countries toward Russia, said he was disappointed the latest EU sanctions package had been suspended.
+Raimonds Vejonis, defence minister of Latvia, one of the more hawkish EU countries towards Russia, said he was disappointed the latest EU sanctions package had been suspended.

 He said it was possible for individual EU countries to supply weapons to the Ukrainian government “and some countries are ready to do it.”